This course is taught by a mixture of academic staff and industrial practitioners, bringing real world experiences into the classroom.

 WHERE COULD YOU BE IN FIVE YEARS?

 Where do you want to be?
 This programme opens doors, not only in construction, but also into other industries.
-Being a dedicated project management programme, you can work anywhere in the world, with anyone looking for a building information modelling orientated viewpoint.
+Having completed a dedicated BIM Project Management programme, you can work anywhere in the world, with anyone looking for a Building Information Modelling orientated viewpoint.

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes alongside sterling integration with business experts helps our students gain key leadership positions both nationally and internationally.